Major Class Changes in World of Warcraft

 Goals for Simpler Gameplay

 Blizzard's primary objective is to simplify gameplay without losing the depth of mastery that skilled players appreciate.
 The World of Warcraft team recognized that the game had become too intricate for many players due to the numerous abilities, auras, and talent interactions.
 Their revamped vision prioritizes making the most distinct and visual aspects of each specialization more evident and impactful.
-The focus is on reducing unnecessary cognitive load and ensuring the fun factor remains intact.
+The focus is on reducing unnecessary cognitive load and keeping the fun factor intact.

 Here are the key strategies for achieving these changes: